swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 The initial `PackagePlugin` API described in this proposal is minimal, and is mainly focused on source code generation.
 However, this API is expected to be able to grow over time to support new package plugin capabilities in the future.

 Package plugins are somewhat analogous to package manifests:  both are Swift scripts that are evaluated in sandboxed environments and that use specialized APIs for a limited and specific purpose.
 In the case of a package manifest, the purpose is to define those characteristics of a package that cannot be inferred from the contents of the file system; in the case of a build tool plugin, the purpose is to procedurally define new commands and dependencies that should run before, during, or after a build.

-A package plugin is invoked after package resolution and validation, and is given access to an input context that describes the target to which the plugin is applied.
-The plugin also has read-only access to the package directory of the target, and is also allowed to write to specially designated areas of the build output directory.
+A package plugin is invoked after package resolution and validation, and is given access to an input context that describes the package target to which the plugin is applied.
+The plugin also has read-only access to the source directory of the target, and is also allowed to write to specially designated areas of the build output directory.

-Note that the plugin itself does *not* perform the actual work of the build tool — that’s done by the command line invocation that the plugin defines when it is invoked for the target.
-The plugin can be thought of as a procedural way of generating command line arguments, and is typically quite small.
+Note that the plugin itself does *not* perform the actual work of the build tool — that is done by the command line invocation that the plugin constructs when it is applied to the target.
+The plugin can be thought of as a procedural way of generating command line arguments, and is typically very small.

 This proposal also adds a new `plugins` parameter to the declarations of `target`, `executableTarget`, and `testTarget` types that allow these kinds of targets to use one or more build tool plugins.
 The `binaryTarget` and `systemLibrary` target types do not support plugins in this initial proposal, since they are pseudo-targets and are not actually built.

 This initial proposal does not directly provide a way for the client target to pass configuration parameters to the plugin.
 However, because plugins have read-only access to the package directory, they can read custom configuration files as needed.
-While this means that configuration of the plugin resides outside of the package manifest, it does allow each plugin to provide a configuration format suitable for its own needs.
+While this means that configuration of the plugin resides outside of the package manifest, it does allow each plugin to use a configuration format suitable for its own needs.
 This pattern is commonly used in practice already, in the form of JSON or YAML configuration files for source generators, etc. Future proposals are expected to let package plugins define options that can be controlled in the client package's manifest.

 A `plugin` target should declare dependencies on the targets that provide the executables needed during the build.
 The binary target type will be extended to let it vend pre-built executables for build tools that don't built with SwiftPM.
 As mentioned earlier, this is the subject of the separate evolution proposal  [SE-0305](https://github.com/apple/swift-evolution/blob/main/proposals/0305-swiftpm-binary-target-improvements.md).

 A plugin script itself cannot initially use custom libraries built by other SwiftPM targets.
-Intially, the only APIs available are `PackagePlugin` and the Swift standard libraries.
+Initially, the only APIs available are `PackagePlugin` and the Swift standard libraries.
 This is somewhat limiting, but note that the plugin itself is only expected to contain a minimal amount of logic to construct a command that will then invoke a tool during the actual build.
 The tool that is invoked during the build — the one for which the plugin generates a command line — is either a regular `executableTarget` (which can depend on as many library targets as it wants to) or a `binaryTarget` that provides prebuilt binary artifacts.

 It is a future goal to allow package plugin scripts themselves to depend on custom libraries, but that will require larger changes to how SwiftPM — and any IDEs that use libSwiftPM — create their build plans and run their builds.
 In particular, it will require those build systems to be able to build any libraries that are needed by the plugin script before invoking it, prior to the actual build of the Swift package.
 SwiftPM's native build system does not currently support such tiered builds, and neither do the build systems of some of the IDEs that use libSwiftPM.

 In order to let other packages use a `plugin` target, it must made visible to other packages through a `plugin` product type (just as for other kinds of targets).
 If and when a future version of SwiftPM unifies the concepts of products and targets — which would be desirable for other reasons — then this distinction between plugin targets and plugin products will become unnecessary.

 A package plugin target can be used by other targets in the same package without declaring a corresponding product in the manifest.

 As with the `PackageDescription` API for package manifests, the `PackagePlugin` API availability annotations will be tied to the Swift Tools Version of the package that contains the `plugin` target.
 This will allow the API to evolve over time without affecting older plugins.

 ## Detailed Design